ArhanChaudhary/qter/media/paper/paper.typ

 First, what do we mean by "optimal" or "shortest"?
 We need to choose a _metric_ for counting the number of moves in an algorithm, and there are a variety of ways to do so.
 In this paper, we will use what is known as the _half turn metric_, which means that we consider U2 to be a single move.
 An alternative choice would be the _quarter turn metric_ which would consider U2 to be two moves, however that is less common in the literature and we won't use it in this paper.

-In an optimal Rubik's Cube solver, we are given a random state, and we must find the shortest algorithm that brings the Rubik's Cube to the solved state.
-Analogously, the Cycle Combination Solver starts from the solved state and finds the shortest algorithm that brings the puzzle to a state with our specified cycle structure.
+In an optimal Rubik's Cube solver, we are given a random position, and we must find the shortest algorithm that brings the Rubik's Cube to the solved state.
+Analogously, the Cycle Combination Solver starts from the solved state and finds the shortest algorithm that brings the puzzle to a position with our specified cycle structure.
 The only thing that's fundamentally changed is something trivial — the goal condition.
 We bring up optimal _solving_ because this allows us to reuse its techniques which have been studied for the past 30 years @korf.

 It would be reasonable to expect there to be a known structural property of the Rubik's Cube that makes optimal solving easy.
-Indeed, to find a _good_ solution to the Rubik's Cube, the technique of Kociemba's algorithm @kociembas-algorithm cleverly utilizes a specific subgroup to solve up to 3900 individual states per second _near_ optimally @cube20.
+Indeed, to find a _good_ solution to the Rubik's Cube, the technique of Kociemba's algorithm @kociembas-algorithm cleverly utilizes a specific subgroup to solve up to 3900 individual position per second _near_ optimally @cube20.
 However, we want to do better than that.

 Unfortunately, to find an _optimal_ solution, the only known approach is to brute force all combinations of moves sequences until the Rubik's Cube is solved.
 To add some insult to injury, Demaine @np-complete proved that optimal $N times N times N$ cube solving is NP-complete.
 However, this doesn't mean we can't optimize the brute force approach.
 We will discuss a variety of improvements that can be made, but the runtime is likely to necessarily be exponential.